The Genomic Data Commons

 Cancer is fundamentally a disease of the genome, caused by mutations and other harmful genomic changes that alter its function and contribute to the malignant behavior of cancer cells.
 Genomic aberrations can influence the aggressiveness of tumors and the response of tumors to particular drugs.

-These represent some of the largest and most comprehensive cancer genomics datasets in the world, together comprising more than two petabytes of data.
+These represent some of the largest and most comprehensive cancer genomics datasets in the world, together comprising more than three petabytes of data.

 Breaking Down Research Barriers

 As the success of the landmark TCGA program demonstrates, releasing the knowledge available in these huge datasets requires collaboration and data sharing across the cancer research community.